Home

 Introduction:

-Did you know that nearly 90% of workplace incidents are caused by human error?
+Did you know that nearly 90% of workplace and off-the-job incidents are caused by human error?
 It sounds scary, but it's not all bad news.
 Human errors happen because we’re human—we rush, get frustrated, tired, or even a little too comfortable with routine tasks.
 The good news?
 We can change that.
 Thanks to neuroscience, we know that with enough repetition and practice, we can actually rewire our brains to make safety an instinct.
 With the right techniques, we can transform our habits so that safety becomes a natural part of everything we do, even when we’re not thinking about it.

 95% of Errors Come From Ourselves